Equality, Diversity & Inclusion (EDI) - CIOB's Commitment

 CIOB is committed to promoting Equality, Diversity and Inclusion in the sector.

-The business case for a commitment to Equality, Diversity and Inclusion (EDI) is well established.
-Diverse and inclusive organisations have been shown to be more creative, productive, profitable and more responsive to diverse customer needs.
+The business case for a commitment to EDI is well established.
+Diverse and inclusive organisations are more creative, productive, profitable and more responsive to diverse customer needs.
 Ambitious employers are recognising the need to attract and retain a diverse and talented pool of built environment professionals for the best chance of success in global markets.

 Become a CIOB EDI Ambassador